bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 an animation backwards from 100% to 0%.
 Combining for a total of 2 iterations.
 The alternate value also inverses any timing functions when playing in reverse.
-If an animation uses the ease-in value going from 0% to 100%, it then uses the ease-out value going from 100% to 0%.
+If an animation uses the ease-in value going from 0% to 100%, it then uses the ease-out value going from 100% to 0%.</p>

-Lastly, the alternate-reverse value combines both the alternate and reverse values, running an animation backwards then forwards.
-The alternate-reverse value starts at 100% running to 0% and then back to 100% again.
+<p>Lastly, the alternate-reverse value combines both
+the alternate and reverse values, running an animation backwards then forwards.
+The alternate-reverse value starts at 100% running to 0% and then back to 100% again.</p>

 <details>
   <summary>Example, Alternate Reverse</summary>